bbye98/mdhelper/README.md

 ### Option 2: Install using Anaconda or Miniconda

- 1. Add the conda-forge channel using

-        conda config --add channels conda-forge

- 2. Install MDHelper and its dependencies using
+ 1. Install MDHelper and its dependencies using

-        conda install mdhelper
+        conda install -c bbye98 mdhelper

- 3. To test that MDHelper has been installed correctly, run
+ 2. To test that MDHelper has been installed correctly, run

         python3 -c "import mdhelper"